-The main problem brand awareness campaign face is the fact that they don’t deliver immediate results.
+The main problem brand awareness campaigns face is the fact that they don’t deliver immediate results.
 This drives most of the small business away, as they don’t have a budget large enough to afford such a long-term investment.

-But these are exactly the types of brands that need a brand awareness campaign the most.
+But these are exactly the types of businesses that need a brand awareness campaign the most.

 Just think about it.

 How likely are you to make an online purchase from a brand you have never seen or heard of?

-For me, there’s a slow chance I’d do that.
-We go back to the same brands because we purchased from them and we trust them.
+For me, that chance is pretty small.
+We go back to the same brands we purchased from because we trust them.
 And unless they do something to let us down, it’s very unlikely that we’ll switch to another brand.

 You need people to find out about who you are and what you can do for them.
 Some of the information you should put out there is:

 - What does your business do?

 - What can you do for your customers?

 - If you provide services, how experienced are you in that market?

 - Why should a customer ditch your competition and choose you instead?

 Measuring a brand awareness campaign